illus0r/ivandianov.com_jekyll/about.md

 ---

-My name is Ivan Dianov ['aɪvən dɪˈɑ:nəf], I explore complexity by writing code.
+My name is Ivan Dianov [eye-van dee-ah-nev], I explore complexity by writing code.

 There are processes, such as the climate change or the development of a human body, in which simple interactions of pieces lead to complex and unpredictable behavior of the system as a whole.